 Funding for the pilot programme

-Reflecting governments multi-annual commitment of funding, the National Mitigation Plan commits a total of €21.2m between 2017 and 2019 with an initial €5 million in 2017 to support this pilot.
+Reflecting governments multi-annual commitment of funding, the National Mitigation Plan commits a total of €21.2m between 2017 and 2019 with an initial €5 million in 2017 to support this Deep Retrofit pilot programme.

 We will fund up to 50% of the total capital costs and project management costs combined.
 Funding will be provided to projects which demonstrate an integrated, comprehensive strategy for significantly improving home energy performance.